-Resolve to wear your Medical Jewelry in 2016
+Resolve to wear your Medical Jewelry -2016 Resolution

-Setting New Years resolutions in early January is common practice for many people; sadly, so is loosing that resolve by March.
+Setting New Year’s resolutions in early January is common practice for many people; sadly, so is losing that resolve by March.

-We here at StickyJ want to give you a resolution that will be easy to keep this year!
+We here at StickyJ Medical ID want to give you a resolution that will be easy to keep this year!